INFO-4602-5602/project-0-dafr9205/submissions/dfrost/README.md

 I worked with Ben Galassi for a good portion of the first parts (parts 1 and 2, and a little bit of part 3).

 Sources:
 I listed a number of sources in the source code on index.html.
 The plan is to remove those comments before Friday and include those notes in this readme.
-(We'll see if I do it in time.)